 Make no mistake, Snake Eyes is a major priority for Hasbro and Paramount, which—in a similar approach to 2018’s Bumblebee for the Transformers property—will use the film to launch a new iteration of G.I.
 Joe films after the general failure of the aforementioned previous entries left the franchise dormant for the past seven years.
 Indeed, news came as recently as this past May that the company coalition was planning to push ahead with new G.I.
 Joe films, which would be built upon the prospective success of this character-centric prequel, likely set to retain cast members like Golding, Weaving and Koji, whose characters are integral to the franchise.
 That last tidbit came after news from last fall revealed that another G.I.
 Joe solo film was in the works, this one centered on (curiously enough,) Chuckles, a loud-Hawaiian-shirt-clad undercover member of the Joe team.

-For now, the date on which Snake Eyes: G.I.
-Joe Origins will fight for freedom wherever there’s trouble remains a mystery.
+Nevertheless, Snake Eyes: G.I.
+Joe Origins is now set to fight for freedom wherever there’s trouble on Friday, October 22, 2021.